mourner/dead-simple-grid/README.md

 }
 ```

-You start from one-column layout (all `col` elements have 100% width by default), and then set up columns for different media query breakpoints through widths in simple percentages.
-No other styles, classes or calculations required.
+You only need `width` to set up columns; all columns are 100%-width by default, so we start from a mobile layout and gradually improve layout on different media query breakpoints depending on available screen space by setting widths in simple percentages.
+No other styles, classes or complex calculations required.
 As simple as that.

 ### Explanation